TWilhoWI/kitescout/README.md

 Congratulations, you now have my branch deployed to your heroku.

-### Update to my latest code
+### Updates
-is done in three steps
+If I have made updates to the code and you want to fetch them to your branch, this is how you do it:
 1. pull my latest commit from the branch
 2. push to your github
 ```bash